 Consciousness is the transforming, transcending, integrating agent in living in accord with life.
 Being mindfully aware—conscious—of all facets of our life brings up the conflicts and contradictions that have to be reconciled, and integrated.
 It is the mindful work to reconcile and integrate our conflicts and contradictions that grows us up, and makes us whole.
 If you have a problem, become mindful of it.
 Get to the bottom of it.
 Allow it to bring up your conflicts.
 Ponder them.
 Examine them.
 Let your imagination play with them.
 Listen to them!
 Be mindful of them.
 See where it goes.

-Nothing happens without conscious, mindful awareness.
+Everything is improved with conscious, mindful awareness.
 This is the essential orientation.
-Everything flows from it.
-Thus, developing and practicing mindful awareness is the most important thing, and Jon Kabat Zinn leads the way on my list of recommended reading.
+It all flows from there.
+Thus, developing and practicing mindful awareness is the most important thing, and Jon Kabat-Zinn leads the way on my list of recommended reading.

 Wherever You Go, There You Are: Mindfulness Meditation in Everyday Life